Indigenous Art Exhibit 'Each / Other' Aims To Tell Stories People Can Connect With

 “Visitors will be presented with the familiar but then also presented with new ideas, new materials that may have not seen before,” Lukavic told CBS4.
 He is the Andrew W. Mellon Curator of Native Arts for the museum.
 “There are so many voices that are being told and so many stories that are being told in this exhibition that everyone can find something that they can connect with.”

-After its run in Denver, the exhibition will travel to two other locations on the east coast this fall.
+After its run in Denver (the last day is in late August) the exhibition will travel to two other locations on the East Coast this fall.
 He hopes that the show allows people to come together and have conversations about others including their own neighbors.
 He says it is important people learn about those with different experiences and connect with them so they develop a sense of responsibility for each other.

 “For too long indigenous artists and indigenous people have become invisible in American society and the reality is, their work, their contributions to society are profound,” Lukavic said.
-“When you have a sense of responsibility, you care about what happens to that person, you care about people that are around you because you know them and you know them because you’ve actually spent time with them.”READ MORE: 'I Want Justice For My Mom': Family Of Karen Garner Call For More Charges Against Former Loveland Police Officers
+“When you have a sense of responsibility, you care about what happens to that person, you care about people that are around you because you know them and you know them because you’ve actually spent time with them.”READ MORE: Karen Garner Arrest: 2 Former Loveland Police Officers, Austin Hopp & Daria Jalali, Turn Themselves In

 Social distancing and the two artists living in different states did not keep them from making this exhibition achieve their goals.
 The piece they collaborated on is a larger-than-life female wolf made up of 850 bandanas.
 Each bandana was sent in by the public with a unique message they embroidered to be included in the piece.